 In the Boston Consulting Group study, nearly a third of respondents said they feared that AI would do some of their current tasks.
 Having a fear of AI won’t help accountants in the long run – businesses will implement processes that will save them the most money.
 Instead, accountants should work to educate themselves on AI best practices and how they can integrate it into their daily tasks.
 Ways to learn about AI include:

 - Working on specialized projects

 - Studying AI’s influence through self-directed learning

 It’s also important to be open to change.
 The business world is constantly growing and evolving, and if someone isn’t demonstrating flexibility, they may not be seen as a team player.
-Accountants will need to develop hard skills with technology and data analysis, but they will also need to work on soft skills like critical thinking and adaptability, according to a report from The Institute of Chartered Accountants in England and Wales (ICAEW).
+Accountants will need to develop hard skills with technology and data analysis, but they will also need to work on soft skills like critical thinking and adaptability.

 Working with AI for Success

 ICAEW makes the point that AI and humans do not reach decisions in the same way.
 Humans decide things through intuition and reasoning, whereas machines use data, patterns and consistency.
 Humans can take the analysis presented by AI and use our intuition and reasoning to make the most educated decision possible.